codership/documentation/galeracluster/source/xtrabackupoptions.rst

 |                         | *Default Value:* | ``OFF``          |
 +-------------------------+------------------+------------------+

-This parameter enables key stages of the backup and restore process for state transfers.
+This parameter instruments key stages of the backup and restore process for state transfers.

 .. code-block:: ini